 It’s been so long since I’ve written anything here.
 It’s been a while since I’ve been able to formulate my thoughts in such a way that I’m prepared to share anything with the random strangers that might find themselves reading this…

 Ok, pseudo-disclaimer aside, I have a simple epiphany I want to share with you so I won’t forget about it.
 Sometimes the simplest idea you’ve heard a million times just finds its way through to you in the strangest way at just the right time.
 It resonates.
 It lodges itself somewhere in your mind where and when it matters…

-We were in the mood for something different the other night, hubby and I. So we thought we’d give Derren Brown’s “Miracle” on Netflix a go.
+I was in the mood for something different the other night, so I thought I’d give Derren Brown’s “Miracle” on Netflix a go.
 One piece of aural data got stuck in my mind:

 The only things I can control are my own thoughts and my own actions.

 Seems so very obvious, doesn’t it?
 Even if it wasn’t that obvious, the concept comes across as being simple.
 Maybe not.
 He does however go on to say that if you let go of everything else in your life (I’m paraphrasing drastically… I think), a big weight would be lifted.

 So let me see if I can make sense of these two seemingly simple concepts.
 Thoughts and actions.
 Mine specifically.